-The fighting finally came to an end on July 27, 1953, when an agreement to end hostilities was signed.
+The fighting finally ended on July 27, 1953, when an agreement to end hostilities was signed.

 However, the damage had already been done; more than 2 million people had been killed, and both countries began to evolve in their own very different directions.

-Today, these two regions of the same peninsula might as well be two different countries.
+Today, these two regions of the same peninsula might be two different countries.

-The regional language continues to be Korean (though the North speaks a more orthodox version), they observe the same holidays, love spicy food and respect their elders, the differences between the countries undoubtedly overshadow any commonality.
+The regional language continues to be Korean (though the North speaks a more orthodox version), and they observe the same holidays, love spicy food, and respect their elders.
+The differences between the countries undoubtedly overshadow any commonality.

-North Korea is run by a dictatorship, and has been ruled by the Kim dynasty since 1948.
+A dictatorship runs North Korea and has been ruled by the Kim dynasty since 1948.
 The country is also 50 years behind the global standards of infrastructural development and has over one million men in the military (thanks to forced conscription).

-On the other hand, South Korea believes in democracy, freedom of speech and KOREAN POP!
-After the war, South Korea transformed itself from an agricultural economy into a business-leaning nation, with Seoul being ranked as the world’s ‘leading digital city’, while South Korea as a whole is considered ‘the tech capital of the world’.
+On the other hand, South Korea believes in democracy, freedom of speech, and KOREAN POP!
+After the war, South Korea transformed itself from an agricultural economy into a business-leaning nation, with Seoul being ranked as the world’s ‘leading digital city.’
+At the same time, South Korea as a whole is considered ‘the tech capital of the world.’

 While relations between these two dynamic ends of the same country have been strained for years, do you think the first ‘inter-Korean summit’ might be able to make this old division less distinct?
 Only time will tell!